 November 2017: Bile acids are best known as detergents involved in the digestion of lipids.
 In addition, new data in the last decade have shown that bile acids also function as gut hormones capable of influencing metabolic processes via receptors such as FXR (farnesoid X receptor) and TGR5 (Takeda G protein-coupled receptor 5).
 These effects of bile acids are not restricted to the gastrointestinal tract, but can affect different tissues throughout the organism.
 It is still unclear whether these effects also involve signaling of bile acids to the central nervous system (CNS).
 Bile acid signaling to the CNS encompasses both direct and indirect pathways.
 Bile acids can act directly in the brain via central FXR and TGR5 signaling.
 In addition, there are two indirect pathways that involve intermediate agents released upon interaction with bile acids receptors in the gut.
 Activation of intestinal FXR and TGR5 receptors can result in the release of fibroblast growth factor 19 (FGF19) and glucagon-like peptide 1 (GLP-1), both capable of signaling to the CNS.
 We conclude that when plasma bile acids levels are high all three pathways may contribute in signal transmission to the CNS.
 However, under normal physiological circumstances, the indirect pathway involving GLP-1 may evoke the most substantial effect in the brain.
 Kim Mertens and Hannah Eggink tell you all about in our review paper that is published and freely accessible in Frontiers in Neuroscience!

-September 2017: Induction of non-shivering thermogenesis can be used to influence energy balance tocolmans_mustard_squeezy_1 prevent or even treat obesity.
+September 2017: Induction of non-shivering thermogenesis can be used to influence energy balance to prevent or even treat obesity.
 The pungent component of mustard (allyl-isothiocyanate, AITC), activates the extreme cold receptor TRPA1 and may thus induce energy expenditure.
 During our postdoc in the TVP lab of Professor Toni Vidal-Puig, Mirjam Langeveld, Chong Yew Tan, Sam Virtue and I evaluated the potential of mustard AITC to induce thermogenesis (primary outcome) and alter body temperature, cold and hunger sensations, plasma metabolic parameters and energy intake (secondary outcomes).
 Energy expenditure in mice was measured after subcutaneous injection with vehicle, 1mg/kg noradrenaline or 5 mg/kg AITC.
 In the human study, with a crossover design, 10 healthy subjects were studied under temperature controlled conditions, after an overnight fast.
 After the ingestion of capsulated mustard (10 grams) or unpackaged mustard (10 grams) or capsulated placebo mixture, measurements of energy expenditure, substrate oxidation, core temperature, cold and hunger scores and plasma parameters were repeated every 30 minutes during 150 minutes.
 Subjects were randomised for the placebo and capsulated mustard intervention, nine out of ten subjects received the unpackaged mustard as final intervention since this could not be blinded.
 After the experiments were performed, energy intake was measured in a test meal, using the universal eating monitor.
 In mice AITC administration induced a 32% increase in energy expenditure compared to placebo (17.5±4.9 vs 12.5±1.2 J/min/mouse, p=0.03).
 Of the11 randomised participants one was excluded because of intercurrent illness and one did not return for the third visit (unpackaged mustard).
 Energy expenditure did not increase after capsulated or unpackaged mustard ingestion compared to placebo.
 No differences in substrate oxidation, core temperature, cold and hunger scores or plasma parameters were found, nor was the energy intake at the end of the experiment different between the three conditions.
 The highest tolerable dose of mustard we were able to use did not elicit a significant thermogenic response in humans.
 The paper will be published in the American Journal of Clinical Nutrition.

-2A circadianJuly 2017: Desynchronization between the master clock in the brain, which is entrained by (day) light, and peripheral organ clocks, which are mainly entrained by food intake, may have negative effects on energy metabolism.
+July 2017: Desynchronization between the master clock in the brain, which is entrained by (day) light, and peripheral organ clocks, which are mainly entrained by food intake, may have negative effects on energy metabolism.
 Bile acid metabolism follows a clear day/night rhythm.
 Hannah Eggink investigated whether in rats on a normal chow diet the daily rhythm of plasma bile acids and hepatic expression of bile acid metabolic genes is controlled by the light/dark cycle or the feeding/fasting rhythm.
 In addition, we investigated the effects of high caloric diets and time restricted feeding on daily rhythms of plasma bile acids and hepatic genes involved in bile acid synthesis.
 In experiment 1 male Wistar rats were fed according to 3 different feeding paradigms: food was available ad libitum for 24 h (ad lib) or time restricted for 10 h during the dark period (dark fed) or 10 h during the light period (light fed).
 To allow further metabolic phenotyping, we manipulated dietary macronutrient intake by providing rats with a chow diet, a free choice high-fat-high-sugar (HFHS) diet or a free choice high-fat (HF) diet.
 In experiment 2 rats were fed a normal chow diet, but food was either available in a 6-meals-a-day scheme (6M) or ad lib.
 During both experiments, we measured plasma bile acid levels and hepatic mRNA expression of genes involved in bile acid metabolism at 8 different time points during 24 h.
 Time restricted feeding enhanced the daily rhythm in plasma bile acid concentrations.
 Plasma bile acid concentrations are highest during fasting and dropped during the period of food intake with all diets.
 A high fat containing diet changed bile acid pool composition, but not the daily rhythmicity of plasma bile acid levels.
 Daily rhythms of hepatic Cyp7a1 and Cyp8b1 mRNA expression followed the hepatic molecular clock, whereas for Shp expression food intake was leading.
 Combining a high fat diet with feeding in the light/inactive period annulled CYp7a1 and Cyp8b1 gene expression rhythms, whilst keeping that of Shp intact.
 In conclusion, plasma bile acids and key genes in bile acid biosynthesis are entrained by food intake as well as the hepatic molecular clock.
 Eating during the inactivity period induced changes in the plasma bile acid pool composition similar to those induced by high fat feeding.
 The paper is published in Chronobiology International.

-June 2017: Bile acids (BAs) play a key role in pig_catheterslipid uptake and metabolic signalling in different organs including gut, liver, muscle and brown adipose tissue.
+June 2017: Bile acids (BAs) play a key role in lipid uptake and metabolic signalling in different organs including gut, liver, muscle and brown adipose tissue.
 Portal and peripheral plasma BA concentrations increase after a meal.
 However, the exact kinetics of postprandial BA metabolism have never been described in great detail.
 Hannah Eggink used a conscious porcine model to investigate postprandial plasma concentrations and transorgan fluxes of BAs, glucose and insulin using the para-aminohippuric acid dilution method.
 Eleven pigs with intravascular catheters received a standard mixed-meal while blood was sampled from different veins such as the portal vein, abdominal aorta and hepatic vein.
 To translate the data to humans, fasted venous and portal blood was sampled from non-diabetic obese patients during gastric by-pass surgery.
 The majority of the plasma bile acid pool and postprandial response consisted of glycine-conjugated forms of primary bile acids.
 Conjugated bile acids were more efficiently cleared by the liver than unconjugated forms.
 The timing and size of the postprandial response showed large interindividual variability for bile acids compared to glucose and insulin.
 The liver selectively extracts most BAs and BAs with highest affinity for the most important metabolic BA receptor, TGR5, are typically low in both porcine and human peripheral circulation.
 Our findings raise questions about the magnitude of a peripheral TGR5 signal and its ultimate clinical application.
 The paper is published in Clinical Nutrition.

-docteur-chirurgien-1560x1359May 2017: Insulin resistance after surgery hampers recovery.
+May 2017: Insulin resistance after surgery hampers recovery.
 Oxidative stress is shown to be involved in the occurrence of postoperative insulin resistance.
 Preoperative carbohydrate-rich oral nutrition supplements reduce but do not prevent insulin resistance.
 The aim of the study of Mireille van Stijn was to investigate the effect of a carbohydrate-, glutamine-, and antioxidant-enriched preoperative oral nutrition supplement on postoperative insulin resistance.
 A double-blind randomized controlled pilot study in 18 patients with rectal cancer, who received either the supplement (S) or the placebo (P) 15, 11, and 4 hours preoperatively, was conducted.
 Insulin sensitivity was studied prior to surgery and on the first postoperative day using a hyperinsulinemic euglycemic 2-step clamp.
 Hepatic insulin sensitivity (insulin-mediated suppression of glucose production) decreased significantly after surgery in both groups, with no differences between the groups.
 Peripheral insulin sensitivity (glucose rate of disappearance, Rd) was significantly decreased after surgery in both groups (S: 37.2 [19.1-50.9] vs 20.6 [13.9-27.9]; P: 23.8 [15.7-35.5] vs 15.3 [12.6-19.1] µmol/kg·min) but less pronounced in the supplemented group ( P = .04).
 The percentage decrease in glucose Rd did not differ between the groups.
 Adipose tissue insulin sensitivity (insulin-mediated suppression of plasma free fatty acids) decreased to the same extent after surgery in both groups.
 Rectal cancer surgery induced profound insulin resistance, affecting glucose and fatty acid metabolism.
 The preoperative nutrition supplement somewhat attenuated but did not prevent postoperative peripheral insulin resistance.
 The paper is published in the Journal of Parenteral and Enteral Nutrition.

-May 2017: steenBile acids are established signaling molecules next to their role in the intestinal emulsification and uptake of lipids.
+May 2017: Bile acids are established signaling molecules next to their role in the intestinal emulsification and uptake of lipids.
 Here, Thijs Pols aimed to identify a potential interaction between bile acids and CD4+ Th cells, which are central in adaptive immune responses.
 We screened distinct bile acid species for their potency to affect T cell function.
 Primary human and mouse CD4+ Th cells as well as Jurkat T cells were used to gain insight into the mechanism underlying these effects.
 We found that unconjugated lithocholic acid (LCA) impedes Th1 activation as measured by i) decreased production of the Th1 cytokines IFNγ and TNFαα, ii) decreased expression of the Th1 genes T-box protein expressed in T cells (T-bet), Stat-1 and Stat4, and iii) decreased STAT1α/β phosphorylation.
 Importantly, we observed that LCA impairs Th1 activation at physiological relevant concentrations.
 Profiling of MAPK signaling pathways in Jurkat T cells uncovered an inhibition of ERK-1/2 phosphorylation upon LCA exposure, which could provide an explanation for the impaired Th1 activation.
 LCA induces these effects via Vitamin D receptor (VDR) signaling since VDR RNA silencing abrogated these effects.
 These data reveal for the first time that LCA controls adaptive immunity via inhibition of Th1 activation.
 Many factors influence LCA levels, including bile acid-based drugs and gut microbiota.
 Our data may suggest that these factors also impact on adaptive immunity via a yet unrecognized LCA-Th cell axis.
 The paper is published in PLoS One.

-am_150226_vagus_vagal_nerve_stimulation_800x600April 2017: Innervation by the autonomic nerve system might be involved in the regulation of many endocrine and metabolic processes and could therefore theoretically lead to unwanted side effects.
+April 2017: Innervation by the autonomic nerve system might be involved in the regulation of many endocrine and metabolic processes and could therefore theoretically lead to unwanted side effects.
 Possible effects of VNS on secretion of hormones are currently unknown.
 Therefore, we evaluated the effects of a single VNS on plasma levels of pituitary hormones and parameters of postprandial metabolism.
 Man Wai Tang studied six female patients with RA twice in balanced assignment (crossover design) to either VNS or no stimulation.
 The patients selected for this substudy had been on VNS therapy daily for at least 3 months and at maximum of 24 months.
 We compared 10-, 20-, and 30-min poststimulus levels to baseline levels, and a 4-h mixed meal test was performed 30 min after VNS.
 We also determined energy expenditure (EE) by indirect calorimetry before and after VNS.
 VNS did not affect pituitary hormones (growth hormone, thyroid stimulating hormone, adrenocorticotropic hormone, prolactin, follicle-stimulating hormone, and luteinizing hormone), postprandial metabolism, or EE.
 Of note, VNS reduced early postprandial insulin secretion, but not AUC of postprandial plasma insulin levels.
 Cortisol and catecholamine levels in serum did not change significantly.
 Short stimulation of vagal activity by VNS reduces early postprandial insulin secretion, but not other hormone levels and postprandial response.
 Bile acid levels were unaffected.
 The paper is published in Clinical Rheumatology.

 November 2016: We were very happy to contribute to a large study from Cambridge University (UK).
 Insulin resistance is a key mediator of obesity-related cardiometabolic disease, yet the mechanisms underlying this link remain obscure.
 Using an integrative genomic approach, Dr Luca Lotta from the MRC Epidemiology Unit in Cambridge identified 53 genomic regions associated with insulin resistance phenotypes (higher fasting insulin levels adjusted for BMI, lower HDL cholesterol levels and higher triglyceride levels) and provide evidence that their link with higher cardiometabolic risk is underpinned by an association with lower adipose mass in peripheral compartments.
 Using these 53 loci, we show a polygenic contribution to familial partial lipodystrophy type 1, a severe form of insulin resistance, and highlight shared molecular mechanisms in common/mild and rare/severe insulin resistance.
 Population-level genetic analyses combined with experiments in cellular models implicate CCDC92, DNAH10 and L3MBTL3 as previously unrecognized molecules influencing adipocyte differentiation.
 Moreover we used extreme phenotypes to validate our findings: here the Academical Medical Center contributed to this paper.
 Our findings support the notion that limited storage capacity of peripheral adipose tissue is an important etiological component in insulin-resistant cardiometabolic disease and highlight genes and mechanisms underpinning this link.
 The paper is published in Nature Genetics.

-empty-plateOctober 2016: Samuel van Nierop shows the effect of a very-low-calorie diet on postprandial bile acid levels in the following paper.
+October 2016: Samuel van Nierop shows the effect of a very-low-calorie diet on postprandial bile acid levels in the following paper.
 Bile acids (BA) are pleiotropic hormones affecting glucose and lipid metabolism.
 The physiochemical properties of different BA species affect their enterohepatic dynamics and their affinity for bile acid receptors.
 The BA pool composition is altered in patients with type 2 diabetes and obesity.
 In this study we used a 2-week very-low-calorie diet (VLCD) to investigate the effects of weight loss on BA pool composition and postprandial dynamics.
 We performed mixed meal tests in obese, insulin resistant subjects before and after the VLCD.
 We measured postprandial plasma levels of glucose, insulin, BA and the BA-induced enterokine fibroblast growth factor 19 (FGF19).
 The VLCD decreased weight by 4.5 ± 2.3 kg (p<0.0001) within 14 days.
 Weight loss increased peak postprandial deoxycholate (DCA) levels (median [IQR]: 0.90 [0.90] vs. 1.25 [1.35] µmol/L; p=0.045*).
 Other BA species, glucose, insulin and FGF19 levels and prandial excursions were not significantly affected.
 The VLCD decreased resting and postprandial energy expenditure by 7 and 11 % respectively.
 VLCD induced weight loss increased postprandial DCA peak levels and decreased resting energy expenditure in obese insulin resistant subjects.
 The paper is published in Clinical Nutrition.

-September 2016: The bile acid receptor TGR5 (also lancetknown as GPBAR1) is a promising target for the development of pharmacological interventions in metabolic diseases, including type 2 diabetes, obesity, and non-alcoholic steatohepatitis.
+September 2016: The bile acid receptor TGR5 (also known as GPBAR1) is a promising target for the development of pharmacological interventions in metabolic diseases, including type 2 diabetes, obesity, and non-alcoholic steatohepatitis.
 We even think it is important for nutrition in general.
 As Sam van Nierop describes, TGR5 is expressed in many metabolically active tissues, but complex enterohepatic bile acid cycling limits the exposure of some of these tissues to the receptor ligand.
 Profound interspecies differences in the biology of bile acids and their receptors in different cells and tissues exist.
 Data from preclinical studies show promising effects of targeting TGR5 on outcomes such as weight loss, glucose metabolism, energy expenditure, and suppression of inflammation.
 However, clinical studies are scarce.
 We give a summary of key concepts in bile acid metabolism; outline different downstream effects of TGR5 activation; and review available data on TGR5 activation, with a focus on the translation of preclinical studies into clinically applicable findings.
 Studies in rodents suggest an important role for Tgr5 in Glp-1 secretion, insulin sensitivity, and energy expenditure.
 However, evidence of effects on these processes from human studies is less convincing.
 Ultimately, safe and selective human TGR5 agonists are needed to test the therapeutic potential of TGR5.
 The paper is published in the Lancet Endocrinology and Metabolism.

-2000px-Obesity-waist_circumference.svgJuly 2016: Acylcarnitines, fatty acid oxidation (FAO) intermediates, have been implicated in diet-induced insulin resistance and type 2 diabetes mellitus, as increased levels are found in obese insulin resistant humans.
+July 2016: Acylcarnitines, fatty acid oxidation (FAO) intermediates, have been implicated in diet-induced insulin resistance and type 2 diabetes mellitus, as increased levels are found in obese insulin resistant humans.
 Moreover plasma acylcarnitines havebeen associated with clinical parameters related to glucose metabolism, such as fasting glucose levels and HbA1c.
 Marieke Schooneman hypothesized that plasma acylcarnitines would correlate with energy expenditure, insulin sensitivity and other clinical parameters before and during a weight loss intervention.
 In close collaboration with the laboratory of Professor Vidal-Puig in the Instistute of Metabolic Science in Cambridge (UK) and Sander Houten from Mount Sinai in New York (U.S.), we measured plasma acylcarnitines in 60 obese subjects before and after a 12 week weight loss intervention.
 These samples originated from three different interventions (diet alone (n = 20); diet and exercise (n = 21); diet and drug treatment (n = 19)).
 Acylcarnitine profiles were analysed in relation to clinical parameters of glucose metabolism, insulin sensitivity and energy expenditure.
 Conclusions were drawn from all 60 subjects together.
 Despite amelioration of HOMA-IR, plasma acylcarnitines levels increased during weight loss.
 HOMA-IR, energy expenditure and respiratory exchange ratio were not related to plasma acylcarnitines.
 However non-esterified fatty acids correlated strongly with several acylcarnitines at baseline and during the weight loss intervention (p < 0.001).
 Acylcarnitines did not correlate with clinical parameters of glucose metabolism during weight loss, questioning their role in insulin resistance and type 2 diabetes mellitus.
 The paper is published in the Archives of Biochemistry and Biophysics.

-watbatJuly 2016: Lonneke Bahler works her way through brown adipose tissue again!
+July 2016: Lonneke Bahler works her way through brown adipose tissue again!
 Bromocriptine is a centrally acting dopamine receptor agonist that improves insulin sensitivity in obese subjects.
 No explanation has been found for this effect of bromocriptine.
 Brown adipose tissue (BAT) expends energy via heat production and might be a mediator of the insulin sensitizing effect of bromocriptine.
 Since the central sympathetic nervous system is the primary activator of BAT, we hypothesized that dopamine plays a role in the activation of BAT.
 We included 8 lean, healthy Caucasian males.
 All subjects were studied before and after using bromocriptine.
 On these 2 study visits we measured metabolic BAT activity, defined as maximal standardized uptake value (SUVmax), using 18F-Fluorodeoxyglucose Positron Emission Tomography CT scans.
 Furthermore we investigated glucose metabolism with a 7 point oral glucose tolerance test, energy expenditure (EE) using indirect calorimetry.
 The use of bromocriptine did not significantly alter metabolic BAT activity and unexpectedly, subjects became significantly less insulin sensitive when using bromocriptine.
 The area under the curve for glucose increased after bromocriptin, but the area under the curve for insulin also increased.
 Bromocriptine administration does not activate BAT and does not increase EE but decreases insulin sensitivity in lean, healthy males.
 The paper is published in Diabetes and Metabolism.

-cbJune 2016: We are happy and proud that we could collaborate in a bile acid project of Dr. Filip Knop from Copenhagen.
+June 2016: We are happy and proud that we could collaborate in a bile acid project of Dr. Filip Knop from Copenhagen.
 Bile acids exert regulatory effects on lipid and carbohydrate metabolism by interaction with membrane or intracellular proteins including the nuclear farnesoid X receptor (FXR) in the gastrointestinal tract and the liver.
 FXR activation in the ileum leads to secretion of fibroblast growth factor 19 (FGF-19), a gut hormone, which may be implicated in postprandial glucose metabolism.
 However, individual bile acids exhibit dissimilar binding affinity and efficacy towards FXR.In this study, we characterized postprandial concentrations of individual bile acids and FGF-19 in plasma from 15 patients with type 2 diabetes (T2D) and 15 healthy age, gender and body mass index-matched controls with normal glucose tolerance (NGT) undergoing 4 separate ‘meal’ tests: a 75g-oral glucose tolerance test (OGTT) and 3 isocaloric and isovolemic liquid meals with low, medium and high fat content, respectively.
 We found that total bile acid concentrations increased with increasing meal fat content (P<0.05), peaked after 1-2h and were higher in T2D patients vs. controls (OGTT, low and medium fat meals (P<0.05); high fat meal (P=0.30)).
 Differences reflected mainly unconjugated and glycine-conjugated forms of deoxycholic acid (DCA) and to a lesser extent cholic acid (CA) and ursodeoxycholic acid (UDCA), whereas chenodeoxycholic acid (CDCA) concentrations were comparable in the two groups.
 A tendency to lower FGF-19 concentrations was observed in T2D patients, but differences were not statistically significant due to considerable variation.
 In conclusion, postprandial plasma patterns of bile acids with FXR agonistic (CDCA, DCA and CA) and FXR antagonistic properties (UDCA) in T2D patients support the notion of a ‘T2D-bile acid-FGF-19’ phenotype with possible pathophysiological implications.
 David Sonne is the first author and the paper is published in the Journal of Clinical Endocrinology and Metabolism!

-pillsMay 2016: The way you eat, or don’t eat, influences how you metabolize your pills as Roos Achterbergh shows in our paper.
+May 2016: The way you eat, or don’t eat, influences how you metabolize your pills as Roos Achterbergh shows in our paper.
 Her study assesses the effects of a short-term hypercaloric high fat diet on metabolism of five oral drugs, which are each specific for a single P450 isoform: midazolam (CYP3A4), omeprazole (CYP2C19), metoprolol (CYP2D6), S-warfarin (CYP2C9) and caffeine (CYP1A2).
 Methods: In 9 healthy volunteers, pharmacokinetics of the five drugs were assessed after an overnight fast at two separate occasions: after a regular diet and after 3 days of a hypercaloric high fat diet (i.e. regular diet supplemented with 500 mL cream [1715 kcal, 35% fat]).
 Pharmacokinetic parameters (mean [SEM]) were estimated by non-compartmental analysis.
 Results: The high fat diet increased exposure to midazolam by 19% from 24.7 (2.6) to 29.5 (3.6) ng ml-1h-1 (p=0.04) and exposure to omeprazole by 31 % from 726 (104) to 951 (168) ng ml-1h-1 (p=0.05).
 Exposure to metoprolol, caffeine and S-warfarin was not affected by the high fat diet.
 Conclusion: A short-term hypercaloric high fat diet increases exposure to midazolam and omeprazole, possibly reflecting modulation of CYP3A4 and CYP2C19.
 The paper is online here.

-Aplcarnril 2016: Marieke Schooneman shows in our new paper “The impact of altered carnitine availability on acylcarnitine metabolism, energy expenditure and glucose tolerance in diet-induced obese mice” how carnitine affects acylcarnitine profiles and glucose metabolism.
+April 2016: Marieke Schooneman shows in our new paper “The impact of altered carnitine availability on acylcarnitine metabolism, energy expenditure and glucose tolerance in diet-induced obese mice” how carnitine affects acylcarnitine profiles and glucose metabolism.
 We hypothesized that increasing free carnitine levels by administration of the carnitine precursor γ-butyrobetaine (γBB) could facilitate FAO, thereby improving insulin sensitivity.
 However, mice on a high fat diet with γBB supplementation were not protected against weight gain in spite of marked alterations in the acylcarnitine profiles in plasma and liver.
 Altogether, increasing carnitine availability affects acylcarnitine profiles in plasma and liver but does not modulate glucose tolerance or insulin sensitivity.
 This may be due to the lacking effect on muscle acylcarnitine profiles, as muscle tissue is an important contributor to whole body insulin sensitivity.
 These results warrant caution on making associations between plasma acylcarnitine levels and insulin resistance.
 The paper is published in Biochimica et Biophysica Acta (BBA) – Molecular Basis of Disease.

-February 2016: Kasper ter Horst publishes liveranother paper on the primary aspects of insulin resistance in obesity.
+February 2016: Kasper ter Horst publishes another paper on the primary aspects of insulin resistance in obesity.
 He aimed to determine the contribution of these processes to impaired fasting glucose (IFG) levels in obese non-diabetic adults.
 Therefore 131 obese non-diabetic adults with normal fasting glucose levels were included (NFG; fasting glucose <5.6 mmol/l; 62 men, 25 women; mean±SEM age 49±1 y; median (IQR) BMI 36 (34-41) kg/m2) or IFG (fasting glucose 5.6-6.9 mmol/l; 35 men, 9 women; age 53±1 y; BMI 36 (34-42) kg/m2) and studied basal EGP and hepatic, adipose tissue and peripheral insulin sensitivity by two-step euglycemic hyperinsulinemic clamp studies with [6,6-2H2]glucose infusion.
 Compared to equally obese adults with NFG, individuals with IFG did not differ in basal EGP (9.1±0.2 vs 9.8±0.3 µmol·kg-1·min-1, p=0.082), insulin-mediated suppression of circulating free fatty acid levels (75±1 vs 72±3%, p=0.240) and insulin-stimulated glucose disposal (26.6±1.0 vs 25.2±1.5 µmol·kg-1·min-1, p=0.441).
 Insulin-mediated suppression of EGP (68±2 vs 55±3%, p<0.001) was markedly reduced in obese subjects with IFG.
 So, hepatic insulin resistance is a distinct metabolic feature of IFG in obesity and this is not the case for insulin sensitivity of free fatty acid suppression and skeletal muscle.
 Here liver seems to play a central role.
 Impaired insulin action in the liver, but not in adipose tissue or muscle, is a distinct metabolic feature of impaired fasting glucose in obese humans.
 The paper is published in Metabolism.

-IMG_1342February 2016: We love the cold!!
+February 2016: We love the cold!!
 Yes we really do!
 The Professor Vidal-Puig Lab performed a cold exposure study since mild cold exposure increases energy expenditure (EE) and can influence energy balance.
 Surely if hunger and food intake do not increase at the same time.
 We exposed healthy volunteers to cold and thermoneutrality in the Clinical Research Facility in Addenbrookes Hospital in Cambridge.
 We measured hunger sensation and actual free food intake.
 Also, we assessed thermal comfort and skin temperatures changes by infrared thermography.
 Five males and five females were exposed to either 18 degrees centigrade (mild cold) or 24 degrees for 2.5 hours.
 Metabolic rate, vital signs, skin temperature, blood biochemistry, cold and hunger scores were all measured.
 Finally, this was followed by an ad libitum meal to obtain actual desired energy intake after cold exposure.
 We could replicate the cold induced increase in EE.
 But no differences in hunger, food intake or satiety were detected.
 After longer cold exposure, high cold sensation scores were reported, which were negatively correlated to thermogenesis.
 Skin temperature in the sternal area was tightly correlated to the increase in energy expenditure.
 So, short-term mild cold exposure increases EE but no changes in food intake.
 Mild cold exposure resulted in significant thermal discomfort, which was negatively correlated to the increase in energy expenditure.
 These data provide further insight on cold exposure as an anti-obesity measure.
 The paper is published in Endocrine Connections.

 November 2015: Lonneke Bahler shows new insights on brown adipose tissue (BAT).
-This tissue could facilitate weight 2000px-Color_icon_brown_v2loss by increasing energy expenditure.
+This tissue could facilitate weight loss by increasing energy expenditure.
 Cold is a potent stimulator of BAT, activating BAT primarily through the sympathetic nervous system (SNS).
 Older or overweight individuals have less metabolic BAT activity than the lean and young, but the role of the SNS in this decline is unknown.
 Lonneke aimed to determine whether this lower metabolic BAT activity in older or overweight individuals can be explained by a lower SNS response to cold.
 SUVmax, BAT volume and SQUVmax were significantly different between young and old (SUVmax 7.9[4.2-17.3] vs. 2.9[0.0-4.0], volume 124.8[10.9-338.8] vs 3.4 [0.0-10.9] and SQUVmax 2.7[1.9-4.7] vs 0.0[0.0-2.2] all p<0.01) but not between lean and obese (SUVmax 7.9[4.2-17.3] vs 4.0[0.0-13.5] P = 0.69; volume 124.8[10.9-338.8] vs 11.8 [0.0-190.2] P = 0.64 and SQUVmax 2.7[1.9-4.7]vs 1.7[0-3.5] P = 0.69).
 Both sympathetic drive and BAT activity are lower in older but not in obese males.
 This may have consequences for autonomic BAT regulation in obesity.
 Bahler L, Verberne HJ, Admiraal W, Stok WJ, Soeters MR, Hoekstra JB, et al. Differences in Sympathetic Nervous Stimulation of Brown Adipose tissue between the young and old and the lean and obese.
 J Nucl Med.
 2015 Nov 25.

-aggie-1024x1024September 2015: In the recent paper by Marieke Schooneman (American Journal of Physiology – Endocrinology and Metabolism Published 1 August 2015 Vol. 309 no. 3, E256-E264), we show that the liver has a key role in acylcarnitine metabolism, with high net fluxes of C2-carnitine both in the fasted and fed state, whereas the contribution of skeletal muscle is minor.
+September 2015: In the recent paper by Marieke Schooneman (American Journal of Physiology – Endocrinology and Metabolism Published 1 August 2015 Vol. 309 no. 3, E256-E264), we show that the liver has a key role in acylcarnitine metabolism, with high net fluxes of C2-carnitine both in the fasted and fed state, whereas the contribution of skeletal muscle is minor.
 Acylcarnitines are derived from mitochondrial acyl-CoA metabolism and have been associated with diet-induced insulin resistance.
 However, plasma acylcarnitine profiles have been shown to poorly reflect whole body acylcarnitine metabolism.
 We aimed to clarify the individual role of different organ compartments in whole body acylcarnitine metabolism in twelve cross-bred pigs with intravascular catheters were positioned before and after the liver, gut, hindquarter muscle compartment, and kidney.
 Before and after a mixed meal, we measured acylcarnitine profiles at several time points and calculated net transorgan acylcarnitine fluxes.
 Fasting plasma acylcarnitine concentrations correlated with net hepatic transorgan fluxes of free and C2- and C16-carnitine.
 Transorgan acylcarnitine fluxes were small, except for a pronounced net hepatic C2-carnitine production.
 The peak of the postprandial acylcarnitine fluxes was between 60 and 90 min.
 Acylcarnitine production or release was seen in the gut and liver and consisted mostly of C2-carnitine.
 Acylcarnitines were extracted by the kidney.
 No significant net muscle acylcarnitine flux was observed.
 These results further clarify the role of different organ compartments in the metabolism of different acylcarnitine species.
 This research was done in close collaboration with Professor Mick Deutz, Department of Health & Kinesiology, Director of the Center for Translational Research in Aging & Longevity, Texas A&M University.

 August 2015: Kasper ter Horst shows this summer that fasting insulin may be used for identification of

-wosrt-1024x1024insulin-resistant (or metabolically unhealthy)obese men in research and clinical settings (International Journal of Obesity advance online publication 4 August 2015; doi: 10.1038/ijo.2015.125).
+insulin-resistant (or metabolically unhealthy)obese men in research and clinical settings (International Journal of Obesity advance online publication 4 August 2015; doi: 10.1038/ijo.2015.125).
 Indeed, insulin resistance is the major contributor to cardiometabolic complications of obesity.
 Here we aimed to (1) establish cutoff points for insulin resistance from euglycemic hyperinsulinemic clamps (EHCs), (2) identify insulin-resistant obese subjects and (3) predict insulin resistance from routinely measured variables.
 Data was assembled from non-obese (n=112) and obese (n=100) men who underwent two-step clamps using [6,6-2H2]glucose as tracer (insulin infusion dose 20 and 60 mU m-2 min-1, respectively).
 Reference ranges for hepatic and peripheral insulin sensitivity were calculated from healthy non-obese men.
 Based on these reference values, obese men with preserved insulin sensitivity or insulin resistance were identified.
 Most obese men have hepatic insulin sensitivity within the range of non-obese controls, but below-normal peripheral insulin sensitivity, that is, insulin resistance.

 Hannah Eggink Published a review paper on the role of the bile acid receptor TGR5 in inflammation early 2015.
 This is a G protein-coupled receptor that is best known for its activation by bile acids.
 TGR5 has been found to regulate a number of specific processes, including energy expenditure and glucagon-like peptide-1 release.
 Other actions in which TGR5 is implied range from regulating bile acid homeostasis to playing a role in the nervous system.
 The receptor is increasingly associated with the regulation of inflammatory responses in a number of cells that are relevant to the immune response.
 TGR5 exerts antiinflammatory actions by decreasing adhesion molecule expression in endothelial cells and inhibiting proinflammatory cytokine production in macrophages.
 A number of animal models also hint toward the antiinflammatory actions of TGR5.
 These include models of atherosclerosis, colitis, and inflammation-driven liver diseases.
 In the current review, we provide a comprehensive overview of TGR5 with a focus on its role in inflammation.
 We furthermore describe the currently known agonists of TGR5 and discuss some of the recent findings on TGR5 signaling.
 The potential drawbacks, as well as the encouraging prospects, of TGR5 will be discussed in view of TGR5 as a therapeutic target in diseases with inflammatory facets.
 Hannah Eggink, Maarten Soeters and Thijs Pols.
 TGR5 ligands as potential therapeutics in inflammatory diseases.
 Int J Interf Cytokine Mediat Res.
 2014;6(1):27–38.